-Adjacent to the south side of Rocky Mountain National Park is a less traveled area known as the Indian Peaks Wilderness.
+Adjacent to the south side of Rocky Mountain National Park is a slightly less traveled area known as the Indian Peaks Wilderness.
 It has 133 miles of trails.
 The land here is full of stunning beauty with alpine lakes, waterfalls, glaciers, wildflowers, and wildlife.
 The best way to see a large portion of this gorgeous wilderness is via the Pawnee – Buchanan Loop.
 It is a 27-mile loop trail.
 (That’s right, it is basically a marathon if done with no spurs.)
-You’ll cross over two passes along the continental divide, Pawnee Pass & Buchanan Pass.
+You’ll cross over two Continental Divide passes, Pawnee Pass & Buchanan Pass.
 This trail has some of the best alpine trails in the state of Colorado.
 Its beauty is often compared to that found on the Four Pass Loop.
 Add to it that the trailhead is only about an hour and a half drive from Denver and you have what might be the most gorgeous and accessible mountain loop in all of North America.

 Stats for the Pawnee – Buchanan Loop

 - Distance: 27 miles (36.5-miles with recommended spur trails)